mgp/book-notes/frameworks.markdown

 ### Types of "Yes"

+From the book [Never Split the Difference](never-split-the-difference.markdown) by Chris Voss.
+There are three types of "yes" that someone gives:

 * Counterfeit: Where your counterpart feels it is an escape route or uses it to continue the conversation for some edge.
 * Confirmation: A reflexive response to a black-and-white question, a simple affirmation with no promise of action.
 * Commitment: A true agreement that leads to action.

 ### Attributing irrationality

+From the book [Never Split the Difference](never-split-the-difference.markdown) by Chris Voss.
 If someone appears to be acting irrationally, consider:

 * Either person may have incomplete information.
 * That person is operating under constraints that he or she is not eager to reveal.